leontrolski/dnjs/README.md

 Templates | `` `foo ${a}` ``
 Dedent | `` dedent(`foo ${a}`) ``
 List functions | `.length`, `.includes(a)`

+It is powerful yet familiar, and the reduced syntax makes it easy to implement. _Currently the state is very alpha - see the `TODO` at the end._

 ## Installing the standalone binary